Guglielmo Marconi

-Guglielmo Giovanni Maria Marconi, 1st Marquess (/mɑːrˈkoʊni/ mar-KOH-nee; /it/; 25 April 1874 – 20 July 1937), was an Italian radio-frequency engineer, inventor, and politician known for his creation of a practical radio wave-based wireless telegraph system.
-This led to him being largely credited as the inventor of radio and sharing the 1909 Nobel Prize in Physics with Ferdinand Braun "in recognition of their contributions to the development of wireless telegraphy".
+Guglielmo Giovanni Maria Marconi, 1st Marquess of Marconi (Note: /ɡʊlˈjɛl.moʊ mɑːrˈkoʊ.ni/ guul-YEL-moh-_-mar-KOH-nee; /it/) (25 April 1874 – 20 July 1937), was an Italian electrical engineer, inventor, and politician known for his creation of a practical radio wave-based wireless telegraph system.
+This led to his being largely credited as the inventor of radio and sharing the 1909 Nobel Prize in Physics with Ferdinand Braun "in recognition of their contributions to the development of wireless telegraphy."

-His work laid the foundation for the development of radio, television, and all modern wireless communication systems.

-As an entrepreneur and a businessman, Marconi founded the Marconi Company in the United Kingdom in 1897.
-In 1929, he was ennobled as a marquess (marchese) by Victor Emmanuel III.
+As an entrepreneur and a businessman, Marconi founded The Wireless Telegraph & Signal Company (later the Marconi Company) in the United Kingdom in 1897.
+In 1929, he was ennobled as a marquess (marchese) by King Victor Emmanuel III, thus becoming the 1st Marchese di Marconi.
 In 1931, he set up Vatican Radio for Pope Pius XI.